 In the absence of coordinated federal support, a patchwork of prevention and response activities have arisen across North America.
 They include Ashland, Ore., buying air purifiers for vulnerable residents and setting up a “smokewise” website, and Washington state keeping a cache of N95 masks that can be given to the most vulnerable, such as unhoused people (a stockpile that has diminished because of coronavirus).

 Some organizations are stepping up, too: for example, the Mountain Pacific chapter of the American Lung Association has previously run a program to give air filters to senior citizens with COPD in eastern Washington.
-(For a look at how Puget Sound communities are preparing for wildfires, check out these resources.)

 But most towns used to being caught in wildfire’s crosshairs, such as those in Washington’s Methow Valley, are going it alone, trying to create a rural public health action plan with support from the University of Washington.
 They complain about limited resources from the state Department of Health, which has no dedicated wildfire smoke program and “no funds available to respond to emergencies — like wildfire smoke events — for local health [departments],” says Elizabeth Coleman, a state spokesperson.